RaitoBezarius/wannago/README.md

 But seriously, your public transport's website planner (Transilien in France for example) is the biggest shit to get a quick journey from point A to point B:

 * You need to run the web browser, depending on your specs, it will take a lot of time to nothing.
-* You need to get the public transport's website address from {Google,DuckDuckGo,Bing,whatever}. (mandatory, if you have a super memory).
+* You need to get the public transport's website address from {Google,DuckDuckGo,Bing,whatever}. (not mandatory, if you have a super memory).
 * You need to load it, render it, [...] depending on if is optimized or not: In France, it is a big NO.
 * You need to enter point A and point B
     * Depending on how your website is coded, you will encounter different behaviors: